ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     data in each field in a table.
 -   **Comments** in your computer code
 -   **Written descriptions** of your analyses.
-The primary medium for this should be **R Markdown** documents, which allow you to comnbine code, results, and descriptive text in an easy to update and modify form.
-Shorter and ephermal results can be posted as plots to your project Slack rooms.
+The primary medium for this should be **R Markdown** documents, which allow you to combine code, results, and descriptive text in an easy to update and modify form.
+Shorter ephermal results can be posted as plots to your project Slack rooms.

 ### Learn